Reachability in Restricted Chemical Reaction Networks: Reachability in Feed-Forward CRNs

-We now show the reachability problem is NP-complete for feed-forward CRNs even for size $(2,2)$-rules (bimolecular reactions, Population Protocols) and for 2-source, 2-consuming systems.
+\para{NP-Hardness.} We now show the reachability problem is NP-complete for feed-forward CRNs even for size $(2,2)$-rules (bimolecular reactions, Population Protocols) and for 2-source, 2-consuming systems.
 We show this by a reduction from the Directed Hamiltonian Path problem with vertices of in-degree and out-degree of at most $2$ \cite{plesnik1979np}.
+We reduce from bounded degree in order to achieve bounded source/consuming.
 For each vertex $X$ in the graph $G=(V,E)$, we include $2 + |V|$ states: an initial state $X$, a visited state $X^v$, and $|V|$ signal states $X^*_i$.
-We encode the edges of the graph in the rules as follows,
+The additional signal states are added so the system is feed-forward.
+An example reduction is shown in Figure \ref{fig:graph}.
+We encode the edges of the example graph in the rules as follows,